weenhanceit/weenhanceit.github.io/phil/index.md

 <div class="row">
   <div class="col-md-4">

+## The Solution
+Our approach is built on modern agile methodologies for delivering solutions.
+Our first step is to listen.
+It's your problem we want to solve, but we can't solve it without understanding what it is.
+We'll talk to you and your key people to get a sense of what you need.

+We build web sites that load and analyze data, and deliver the insights to your business in a useful way.

 ## Servers
 We provide servers sized to your needs.
 We can even adjust the size dyanmically,